mega-mac-slice/learn-python/src/2018_10_01_1538428954/SOLUTION.md

 - Time: `O(N*log(N))`
 - Space: `O(N)`

+## Variations
+- What is the most frequent word?
+- What are the top _k_ most frequent words?

 ## Notes
 - Alternatively we could use `defaultdict(int)` to track the frequency instead of `Counter`.